 Ms. Stuart served three terms as Secretary for the Michigan Chapter of the American String Teacher Association and was the Director of the MASTA String Camp, Session III, for six years.
 She also was an Adjunct Professor of String Methods for four years at Concordia University in Ann Arbor.

 Ms. Stuart maintains an active performance schedule in addition to teaching.
 She is the principal cellist for the Oakland Symphony Orchestra, a member of the Saginaw Bay Symphony Orchestra and performs regularly with string ensembles and orchestras throughout southeast Michigan.
-Since the beginning of her undergraduate studies, she has maintained a private cello studio and has served as an adjudicator, clinician, and chamber music coach around the state.

 John Kennedy – String Orchestra

 String Orchestra Director John Kennedy is excited to return for his sixteenth year with the Oakland Youth Orchestras.
 A 27-year veteran public school orchestra teacher, he teaches at Farmington North Farmington High School and Dunckel Middle School.
 Previously taught in Detroit, Chelsea and Iowa City, IA.
 In 2005, he was nominated for Orchestra Teacher of the Year for the state of Michigan.